 Transactions via PayPal Standard are processed on PayPal's site (not your own) and allow customers to pay with a PayPal balance or credit card.
 X-Cart will redirect your customers to PayPal from your store checkout, and you will be charged the standard PayPal transaction fee for these payments.
 Customers are then directed back to your site after completing the PayPal checkout.

 Since buyers complete checkout on PayPal's site, you must rely on PayPal to send payment success and failure notifications back to your store for completed orders using Instant Payment Notifications (IPN).

 Configuration guides are available in Paypal Payments Standard.

 PayPal Express Checkout

-Customers are charged immediately as they fill in the PayPal pop-up with their credit card details on your store checkout page.
-Express Checkout is also available to customers on the product details page, cart and mini-cart pages, and in the add to cart popup.
+Customers are charged immediately after filling in the PayPal popup with their credit card details on your store checkout page.
+Express Checkout is also available to customers on the product details page, cart and mini-cart pages, and add to cart popup.

 Configuration guides are available in Paypal Express Checkout.

 PayPal Advanced is available for merchants in the US and Canada only by far and includes online payments and invoicing for merchants along with a checkout directly on your site.

 There are no setup or termination fees, but PayPal Advanced requires a $5 monthly fee along with PayPal transaction fees.
 The peculiarity of PayPal Advanced is that the checkout form is on your site and embedded in your checkout process but is not something that you can customize entirely.